-Blog #100 – Competition and Socially Desirable “Winners and Losers,
+Blog #100 – Competition: What’s Socially Desirable and What Isn’t. ,

 In the discussion here , the phrase “winners and losers,” as it is understood in day-to-day exchange by Donald Trump.
 There are other definitions that are not insidious.
 Not every competition that has winners and losers is bad.